 If you have questions or suggestions, please contact us via the Helpline at 0303 123 9999 or email [email protected].

-Following this announcement and subsequent school closures, we are continuing to support families affected.
-In addition to our usual provision, we have some new activities to help families during the coronavirus pandemic and national lockdown.
+We are continuing to support families affected by the pandemic and associated restrictions.
+In addition to our usual provision, we have some particular activities to help families during the coronavirus pandemic.

 We continue to call on government to ensure that children with VI are able to access learning, either in school or online remotely.
 Also that alternative arrangements for awarding grades take account of the specific needs of pupils with VI.
-We are aware that remote learning, digital access and the impact of school closures raise specific issues for children and young people with VI.
+We are aware that remote learning, digital access and the impact of individual isolations, collapsing of bubbles and school closures raise specific issues for children and young people with VI.

 Regular online guidance, resources and ideas for parents and carers of children with VI is being updated regularly on Sight Advice FAQ, the website which answers questions about VI, eye health or being newly diagnosed with a sight condition.
 The website now includes a section of questions and answers on topics linked to coronavirus.